psychemedia/sin-eater-resources/resources/TIMES_the-times.md

 Friday, Oct.
 18, 1895
 Issue: 34711
-p?
+p2
-THE SIN-EATER IN WALES.-Writing under
+THE SIN-EATER IN WALES.

-TiH SIN-EATER IN WALES_ Writing under date October 15 from Haverfordwest with reference to the letter on this subject by Mr. E. Sidney Hartland which appeared in The Times on Monday last, and in the last paragraph of which the writer suggested that the authoritis for the statements in certain contributions on this subject which had recently appeared in the Western Mail had not been given, Mr. Frederick J. Warren (Gwynfardd Dyfed) says that in the contribution to the Western Mail of September 18 last he quoted portions of certain works not therein named.
-On September 25 a letter appeared in the same Paper from Mr. Hartland asking him if he would furaish all the necessary particulars of the authorities cited.
-On the 8th of the present month he supplied this information through the same medium, and, as it would seem that Mr. Hartland did not see this second contribution containiug the authentications asked for, he now gives them as follows :-"1 Wanderings and Excursions in South Wales : With the Scenery of the River Wye," by Thomas Roscoe, Esq., published in 1854 by Mr. Henry G. Bohn, York--street, Covent-. garden ; also " Cymru Fu-Notes and Queries relating to the Past History of Wales and the Bor-der Counties ,publishd in 1888 by Messrs Daniel Owen and Co.
+Writing under date October 15 from Haverfordwest with reference to the letter on this subject by Mr. E. Sidney Hartland which appeared in *The Times* on Monday last, and in the last paragraph of which the writer suggested that the authorities for the statements in certain contributions on this subject which had recently appeared in the *Western Mail* had not been given, Mr. Frederick J. Warren (Gwynfardd Dyfed) says that in the contribution to the *Western Mail* of September 18 last he quoted portions of certain works not therein named.
+On September 25 a letter appeared in the same paper from Mr. Hartland asking him if he would furnish all the necessary particulars of the authorities cited.
+On the 8th of the present month he supplied this information through the same medium, and, as it would seem that Mr. Hartland did not see this second contribution containiug the authentications asked for, he now gives them as follows :- "Wanderings and Excursions in South Wales : With the Scenery of the River Wye," by Thomas Roscoe, Esq., published in 1854 by Mr. Henry G. Bohn, York-street, Covent-garden ; also "Cymru Fu-Notes and Queries relating to the Past History of Wales and the Border Counties, publishd in 1888 by Messrs Daniel Owen and Co.
 (Limited), of St. Mary-street, Cardiff.
 In the notes in "Cymru Fu", the writers on this subject in turn draw their information from Paxton Hood's Christmas Evans" and from "Blackwood" November.
 1875).

 ---